 Playstyle: Passive / Walking Simulator

 How it works: You raise zombies and skeletons that scale with fire damage.
-They aggressively hunt down enemies.
-Your job is to apply curses to weaken the monsters so your minions kill them faster.
+They aggressively hunt everything down.
+Your job is to apply curses so your minions kill faster.

-Advice: Prioritize items that give “+1 to Level of Minion Gems.”
-This single stat boosts your damage more than anything else.
+Advice: Prioritize “+1 to Level of Minion Gems” on your gear.
+That single stat boosts your damage more than anything else.

 - + Very easy to play